-Project Name Support/Oppose/Request/Concern Comment Independence Greenway Extension (Peabody) Municipal: Brendan Callahan, Assistant Director of Planning; Andrew Levin, Peabody City Planner Support Supports continued inclusion of the Independence Greenway along with the Multiuse Path Construction of Independence G Independence Greenway to 10 miles.
-Bruce Freeman Rail Trail (Phase 2D) (Sudbury) Municipal: Maryanne Bilodeau, Interim Sudbury Town Manager; Janie Dretler, Member, Sudbury Board of Selectmen; Jennifer Roberts, Member, Sudbury Board of Selectmen; Ron Brumback, Member, Sudbury Finance Committee; Charles Russo, Member, Sudbury Conservation Committee; Kay Bell, Member, Sudbury Commission on Disabilities Framingham residents: Grace O'Donnell; Jonathan Zarkower Sudbury residents: Len Simon, Peg Espinola Organization: Tom Michelman, President, Friends of the Bruce Freeman Rail Trail; Emily Teller, Secretary, Friends of the Bruce Freeman Rail Trail; Nancy Brumback, Member, League of Women Voters of Sudbury Support Supports continued inclusion of the Bruce Freeman Rail Trail (rather than moving the project to the FFY 2023 TIP element.
-T residents of Sudbury and surrounding communities, and wou and pedestrians, as well as provide opportunities for healthy a Intersection Improvements at Lowell Street (Route 129) and Woburn Street (Wilmington) Municipal: Jeffrey Hull, Wilmington Town Manager; Valerie Gingrich, Wilmington Director of Planning and Conservation Support Supports continued inclusion of the Intersection Improvement in the FFYs 2021-25 TIP, and requests that the project move to is currently overburdened and unsafe.
-Moving the project to a accommodate increased traffic resulting from the New Bostor 2021) Reconstruction on Main Street in Wilmington (FFY 2023 2021.
-Bridge Replacement, New Boston Street over MBTA (Woburn) Municipal: Mayor Scott Galvin, City of Woburn Organization: Bob Penfield, VHB Support Supports continued inclusion of the New Boston Street Bridge stating that the project will bolster economic development in reach 100 percent design.
-Changes to the design, including ac from an area potentially contaminated by an adjacent former cost.
+Project Name Support/Oppose/Request/Concern Comment Independence Greenway Extension (Peabody) Municipal: Brendan Callahan, Assistant Director of Planning; Andrew Levin, Peabody City Planner Support Supports continued inclusion of the Independence Greenway Extension in the FFY 2021.
+The project, along with the Multiuse Path Construction of Independence Greenway at I-95 and Route 1, will extend Independence Greenway to 10 miles.
+Bruce Freeman Rail Trail (Phase 2D) (Sudbury) Municipal: Maryanne Bilodeau, Interim Sudbury Town Manager; Janie Dretler, Member, Sudbury Board of Selectmen; Jennifer Roberts, Member, Sudbury Board of Selectmen; Ron Brumback, Member, Sudbury Finance Committee; Charles Russo, Member, Sudbury Conservation Committee; Kay Bell, Member, Sudbury Commission on Disabilities Framingham residents: Grace O'Donnell; Jonathan Zarkower Sudbury residents: Len Simon, Peg Espinola Organization: Tom Michelman, President, Friends of the Bruce Freeman Rail Trail; Emily Teller, Secretary, Friends of the Bruce Freeman Rail Trail; Nancy Brumback, Member, League of Women Voters of Sudbury Support Supports continued inclusion of the Bruce Freeman Rail Trail (Phase 2D) in the FFY 2022 TIP element, rather than moving the project to the FFY 2023 TIP element.
+The project has significant support from residents of Sudbury and surrounding communities, and would provide safe transportation for cyclists and pedestrians, as well as provide opportunities for healthy activity and recreation.
+Intersection Improvements at Lowell Street (Route 129) and Woburn Street (Wilmington) Municipal: Jeffrey Hull, Wilmington Town Manager; Valerie Gingrich, Wilmington Director of Planning and Conservation Support Supports continued inclusion of the Intersection Improvements at Lowell Street and Woburn Street in the FFYs 2021-25 TIP, and requests that the project move to an earlier TIP element.
+The intersection is currently overburdened and unsafe.
+Moving the project to an earlier TIP element would better accommodate increased traffic resulting from the New Boston Street Bridge Replacement in Woburt 2021) Reconstruction on Main Street in Wilmington (FFY 2023).
+Project design will be finalized by App 2021.
+Bridge Replacement, New Boston Street over MBTA (Woburn) Municipal: Mayor Scott Galvin, City of Woburn Organization: Bob Penfield, VHB Support Supports continued inclusion of the New Boston Street Bridge Replacement in the FFY 2021 TIP element, stating that the project will bolster economic development in the area.
+Notes the project is on schedule to reach 100 percent design.
+Changes to the design, including additional retaining walls and soil excavation from an area potentially contaminated by an adjacent former superfund site, have resulted in an increased cost.